matn7/CS-Notes/src/main/java/deployment/GCP.md

 - Infrastructure as a Service (IaaS).
 - Pick set machine type - standard, highmem, highcpu - or custom CPU/RAM.
 - Pay by the second (60 second min.) for CPUs, RAM.
-- Automatically cheaper if you keep running it ("sustained use discount").
+- Automatically cheaper if you keep running it **sustained use discount**.
-- Even cheaper for "preemptible" or long-term use commitment in a region.
+- Even cheaper for **pre-emptible** or long-term use commitment in a region.
 - Can add GPUs and paid OSes for extra cost.
 - Live Migration - Google seamlessly moves instance across hosts as needed.